aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 In aragonOS, we follow the same approach but provide more advanced functionality:
 Each `DAO` contracts includes a `PermissionManager` contract allowing to flexibly, securely, and collectively manage permissions through the DAO and, thus, govern its actions.

-The `PermissionManager` was renamed from `ACL` in previous aragonOS versions and was one reason why Aragon OS never got hacked.
+This `PermissionManager`, called `ACL` in previous aragonOS contract versions, was one big reason why aragonOS never got hacked.

-The code and configuration of a DAO specifies which wallets or contracts (`who`) are allowed to call which authenticated functions on a target contract (`where`).
+The code and configuration of a DAO specifies which wallets or contracts (`who`) are allowed to call which authorized functions on a target contract (`where`).
 Identifiers, permissions, and modifiers link everything together.

 ### Permission Identifiers